jumpnow/jumpnowtek-site/_posts/2014-02-28-Wandboard-Systems-with-Yocto.md

 This script formats the first partition of the SD card as an *EXT4* filesystem and copies the operating system to it.

-The script accepts an optional command line argument for the image type, for example `console` or `qt5`.
+The script accepts an optional command line argument for the image type.
 The default is `console` if no argument is provided.

 The script also accepts a `hostname` argument if you want the host name to be something other then the default `wandboard`.